Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 *Marine Ich, Cryptocaryon

-Another similar idea is to directly drop or “paint” with a Q-Tip (or similar implement) Methylene Blue, Potassium Permanganate, tincture of Iodine, or Hydrogen Peroxide onto a problem area such as Saprolegnia/fungus, Columnaris, Ichthyophonus, or similar.
+Another similar idea is to directly drop or “paint” with a Q-Tip (or similar implement) Methylene Blue, Mebromin, Potassium Permanganate, tincture of Iodine, or Hydrogen Peroxide onto a problem area such as Saprolegnia/fungus, Columnaris, Ichthyophonus, or similar.

 The negative of swabs is these can be even much more difficult to perform for a nervous fish keeper than a bath, so staying calm is very important.
 As well, while remaining calm, it is best to firmly but gently handle the fish so as to prevent injury.
 I prefer using my hands once captured, not a net.
 For larger specimens I will use a smooth container with square sides to more easily hold the fish firmly.